Building for the future, today – combining the best of historical wisdom and modern technology.

 Meet Ferrock™, a new, environmentally-friendly cement alternative that’s green from its manufacturing process to its implementation in construction projects.
 It actually soaks up greenhouse gasses from the environment like a sponge!

 Commercial and residential housing accounts for nearly 8 percent of Carbon Dioxide emissions in the U.S. according to the Environmental Protection Agency, and a large portion of that is due to the manufacture and use of cement.
-Cement is the primary ingredient in concrete and concrete is the second most consumed substance on Earth after water, according to the Earth Institute.
+Cement is the primary ingredient in concrete and

 Cement and concrete aggregates are used in the foundations and footings of nearly every commercial and residential building erected in the last century and account for nearly 5 percent of CO2 emissions worldwide.
 Cement leaves a huge carbon footprint due to its manufacturing process requiring the heating of limestone to over 2,800 degrees Fahrenheit.
 Ferrock™ is made without heat and uses recycled materials from other industries, such as silica from ground glass and steel dust.
 Everything about it is green and it has been found to be about five times stronger than conventional Portland cement concrete.